-Applications are accepted each school year from July 1-March 15.
+Applications are accepted each school year from July 1 to March 15.
 We are looking for candidates with the following qualifications, in order of priority:

 - Bachelor's degree and completion of a State-Approved Teacher Education (SATE) program, a full teacher-training program that includes student teaching in a Grade K-12 setting.